1millionwomentotech/toolkitten/summer-of-code/week-11/day-3.md

 Today we will learn:

+* More UI elements in unity
 * How to create cloud recognition targets and implement them in unity
 * How to update the information of a target without changing any information in our app
 * How to process the target metadata with a simple c# string tokenizer
+* Trigger a function to open urls in the external explorer

 ### Create Cloud target databases